bajpaimahendra/sharpen-the-saw-2027/java-script/01-JavaScript.md

 	- a function is a group of statement to perform a perticular task
 	- benifit : reusability
 	- All functions implicitly return undefined if they don’t explicitly return a value.
+	- Function parameter are local variables for that function.

 	function functionName(parameters) {
 	    // function body